jeremyrich/Elsass-TV/README.md

 ```

 * Open your web browser and enter the URL displayed in the terminal (http://127.0.0.1:8000/ or http://localhost:8000/).

+* Local installation will result in an empty mysql database, if you need a sample database please open an issue.

 ## The Application